We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you have to talk in a meeting or in front of a group, avoid the natural temptation to strain your voice further to be heard.
 Try calling into a speaker phone that can be turned up or using another amplifying device.

 You can soothe a sore and irritated throat with warm salt water.
-Stir 1/4 to 1/2 teaspoon of salt into an 8-ounce glass of warm water.
-Take a sip into your mouth and gargle it around the back of your throat, then spit it out.
+Mix salt with warm water, take a sip into your mouth and gargle it around the back of your throat, then spit it out.

 Slippery elm tea is made from the ground and dried bark of the slippery elm tree.
 It’s long been used in Eastern and Native Indian herbal medicine to treat inflammation of the upper airways.

 Add lemon to your tea for an extra immune boost.